 I began my career as a high-school Mathematics teacher in Vancouver, Canada upon completing a BA in Mathematics (First Class Honours) and BEd in Secondary Mathematics Education at the The University of British Columbia.
 My passion towards mathematics education continued to motivate me to further my studies in this area.
 After obtaining my MEd in Curriculum and Instruction at The University of British Columbia, I earned a PhD in Mathematics Education at Simon Fraser University in 2016 and later served briefly as a SSHRC post-doctoral fellow at University of Calgary.
 Currently, I serve as an Assistant Professor in the Department of Curriculum and Instruction at The Chinese University of Hong Kong.
 Since 2018, I have been serving as Deputy Programme Coordinator for the Bachelor of Education in Mathematics and Mathematics Education (BMED) Programme.
 I am a member of the Editorial Board for the Journal of Mathematical Behavior (Elsevier), Journal of Educational Computing Research (Sage), and Digital Experience in Mathematics Education (Springer), and Journal for STEM Education Research (Springer).

 Since joining CUHK in August 2016, I have developed and extended three research areas in mathematics and STEM education which are of local and global significance: (1) technology-enhanced teaching and learning in mathematics classrooms, (2) constructionist learning and computational thinking education, and (3) multimodality in mathematics discourse.
 These research areas are informed by my previous doctoral research on the interaction between technological and mathematical evolution, and by emerging literature on new ways of doing, communicating, and representing mathematics as afforded by technology innovations.
 In turn, I have been investigating teachers’ and students’ mathematical discourse as situated in technologically-enhanced learning environments.
 As shown in my research, this type of discourse is often rich in a multimodal sense, involving both verbal and non-verbal communication, such as gestures.
 Since joining CUHK, my research has been acknowledged and funded by Hong Kong Research Grants Council (RGC).
 These research projects contribute towards advancing Seymour Papert’s theory of Constructionism in today’s era of technology-enhanced mathematics classrooms.
 In particular, I developed and coined the term ‘learning as Making’ (Ng & Chan, 2019) to explicate the new opportunities entailed by engaging learners in constructionist practices with emergent technologies (e.g. 3D printing, programmable electronics, etc).
 In the last three years, I have been actively engaging in empirical research and disseminating findings in modernising constructionist pedagogies for mathematics learning (Cui & Ng, 2021; Ng, 2020; Ng et al., 2020a; Ng & Cui, 2020; Ng & Ferrara, 2020; Ng & Sinclair, 2018; Ng, Sinclair, & Davis, 2018; Ng & Tsang, 2021).
-Most of this work have been funded by:
+This work have been funded by:

 - Principal Investigator (2019-Present).
 The Effects of Implementing a ‘Learning as Making’ Pedagogy on School Mathematics Learning: Primary Students’ Inquiry-based Making with 3D Printing Pens.
 Funded by Research Grant Council (Hong Kong), Early Career Scheme ($499,381 HKD).